mikaturunen/docker-swarm-test-env-setup/README.md

 ## Services

-This is the heard and soul of Docker swarm, services are made out of N containers spread over N nodes based on requirements and configuration.
+This is the heart and soul of Docker swarm, services are made out of N containers spread over N nodes based on requirements and configuration.

 ### Deploy service to the swarm